joshpeterson/summa/book/first_part/treatise_on_the_one_god/the_eternity_of_god/prologue.md

 (4) Whether eternity differs from time?
 (5) The difference of aeviternity, as there is one time, and one eternity?
 (6) Whether there is only one aeviternity?

-* Whether This Is A Good Definition Of Eternity, "The Simultaneously-whole And Perfect Possession Of Interminable Life"?
-* Whether God Is Eternal?
-* Whether To Be Eternal Belongs To God Alone?
-* Whether Eternity Differs From Time?
-* Whether There Is Only One Aeviternity?